openstack-archive/sahara/doc/source/admin/configuration-guide.rst

 If not using floating IP addresses (``use_floating_ips=False``) sahara will use fixed IP addresses for instance management.
 When using neutron for the Networking service the user will be able to choose the fixed IP network for all instances in a cluster.
-Whether using nova-network or neutron it is important to ensure that all instances running sahara have access to the fixed IP networks.

 .. _notification-configuration: